exercism/python/concepts/lists/about.md

 [0, 1, 8, 27, 64, 125, 216, 343, 512, 729, 1000]
 ```

-Lists can be combined via various techniques:
+Lists can also be combined via various techniques:

 ```python
 # Using the plus + operator unpacks each list and creates a new list, but it is not efficient.